There are standstill requirements that must be followed before your organisation can enter into a contract.

 - inform an unsuccessful tenderer of the reasons for the rejection of its tender.
 This includes any decision that the goods or services do not meet the performance or functional requirements;

 - for an unsuccessful tenderer, which has not been informed by a standstill notice, confirm the characteristics and relative advantages of the successful tender.
 This includes the name of the successful tenderer;

 - if it was the successful tenderer, a description of any improvements the Organisation considers the tenderer could have made to its tender.

 If PCS-Tender is being utilised, the notification can be issued electronically through the system.

-Specifically in relation to the procurement for Care and Support Services, on the award of a contract or conclusion of a framework agreement, you should communicate the outcome of the procurement exercise to people who use services and also their carers.
+Specifically in relation to the procurement for Care and Support Services, on the award of a contract or conclusion of a framework agreement, you should communicate the outcome of the procurement exercise to the people who use the services and also to their carers.

 Your Organisation may withhold certain information, regarding the contract award, where the release of such information would:

-Please note, if the commodity/service was deemed to be suitable for cataloguing, the Procurement Officer should set up the successful tenderer on the Pecos Content Management System (PCM) to ensure that he/she can prepare the catalogues where it has not already been done.
+Please note, if the commodity/service was deemed to be suitable for cataloguing, the buyer should set up the successful tenderer on the Pecos Content Management System (PCM) to ensure that they can prepare the catalogues where it has not already been done.